mikepartelow/get-baked/bread/bba-anadama.md

 21. Bake loaves in oven for 20m. 🚨 Use steam injection 🚨 (and record its use)
 22. Rotate loaves.
 Bake another 20-30m, until well browned and internal temperature is at least 185F.
 23. Remove loaves from oven.
 Note temperature.
 Remove loaves from pans and rest on resting rack for 1h.

-## Things to try

-- [ ] longer bulk, less longer proof
-- [ ] less longer bulk, longer proof
-- [ ] we expect 1" over the pan edge, not "just barely"
-- [ ] maximize oven spring: how?
-    - [ ] perform a poke test: Gently press your fingertip into the dough.
-If it springs back quickly, it’s underproofed.
-If it doesn’t spring back at all, it’s overproofed.
-Ideally, it should spring back slowly.
-    - [ ] knead longer: 10m is OK
-    - [ ] inject steam when adding bread, not before
-    - [ ] use 9x5 not 10x5 pans
-    - [ ] full 8m of kneading
-    - [ ] bake 375F
-- [ ] knead on speed 3

 ## History